KqSMea8/AirplayServer/README.md

 * **Juho Vähä-Herttua** and contributors: Created an AirPlay audio server called [ShairPlay](https://github.com/juhovh/shairplay), including support for Fairplay based on PlayFair.
 Most of the code in `lib/` originally stems from this project.
 License: GNU LGPLv2.1+
 * **EstebanKubata**: Created a FairPlay library called [PlayFair](https://github.com/EstebanKubata/playfair).
 Located in the `lib/playfair` folder.
 License: GNU GPL
 * **Jonathan Beck, Nikias Bassen** and contributors: Created a library for plist handling called [libplist](https://github.com/libimobiledevice/libplist).
 Located in the `lib/plist` folder.
 License: GNU LGPLv2.1+
 * **Joyent, Inc and contributors**: Created an http library called [http-parser](https://github.com/nodejs/http-parser).
 Located at `lib/http_parser.(c|h)`.
 License: MIT
 * **Google, Inc and contributors**: Created an implementation of curve 25519 called [curve25519-donna](https://github.com/agl/curve25519-donna).
 Located in the `lib/curve25519` folder.
 License: 3-Clause BSD
 * **Team XBMC**: Managed to show a black background for OpenMAX video rendering.
 This code is used in the video renderer.
 License: GNU GPL
 * **Orson Peters and contributors**: An implementation of [Ed25519](https://github.com/orlp/ed25519) signatures.
 Located in `lib/ed25519`, License: ZLIB; Depends on LibTomCrypt, License: Public Domain
+* **Alex Izvorski and contributors**: Wrote [h264bitstream](https://github.com/aizvorski/h264bitstream), a library for manipulation h264 streams.
+Used for reducing delay in the Raspberry Pi video pipeline.
+Located in the `renderers/h264-bitstream` folder.
+License: GNU LGPLv2.1

 # Contributing